 - Purl a stitch.

-Here is a video tutorial by VeryPink Knits on increasing and decreasing with this knitting style.
+Here is a video tutorial on increasing with this knitting style using an common increase stitch – yarn over.

 What Is A Portuguese Knitting Pin?